 - Research interests:

 - Logic of Dynamical Systems, Logic of Autonomous Dynamical Systems, Logic in Computer Science, Cyber-Physical Systems, Programming Languages, Theorem Proving, Formal Methods

-The KeYmaera X aXiomatic Theorem Prover for Hybrid Systems is a practical verification tool.
-The family of differential dynamic logics for hybrid systems verification that it implements are explained as well as more general Logical Foundations of Cyber-Physical Systems as explained in a recent textbook.
+The KeYmaera X aXiomatic Theorem Prover for Hybrid Systems is a verification tool.
+It is based on differential dynamic logic, which provides the Logical Foundations of Cyber-Physical Systems as explained in a recent textbook.

-Information on the courses I teach at Carnegie Mellon University are under Teaching.
 If you want to do research with me, you should take the Logical Foundations of Cyber-Physical Systems course, read the textbook and/or watch the video lectures.

-- Hot off the press: textbook on Logical Foundations of Cyber-Physical Systems 2018
+- Textbook on Logical Foundations of Cyber-Physical Systems 2018